ManhQLe/mosyrejs/README.md

 ### Clay

 > A clay, as the name suggests, has no shape, no specific feature and is unfathomable.
-Its main quality is to connect and is capable of express/vibrate core frequency of itself ONCE being crystalized/went through crystalization process AND being in connection with other clays.
+Its main quality is to connect and is capable of expressing core frequency of itself ONCE being crystalized/went through crystalization process AND being in connection with other clays.

 ### Attribute Clay